 Susan Paskvan —

 Susan Paskvan, known as "K'etsoo" in Denaakk'e (Koyukon Athabascan), is the daughter of Benedict and Eliza Jones of Koyukuk, Alaska.
 She is the Native language coordinator of the Yukon-Koyukuk School District, which serves nine Interior Alaska schools.
 Susan teaches Denaakk'e; develops curriculum, lessons, and materials; and coordinates professional development workshops for language speakers and educators.
-Throughout her eight years at Y-KSD, Susan has worked to document Native place names throughout the Interior; genealogy; traditional memorial songs and stories.
+Throughout her eight years at YKSD, Susan has worked to document Native place names throughout the Interior, genealogy, traditional memorial songs and stories.
 Susan strives to continually improve her Denaakk'e speaking ability through constant interaction with fluent speakers.
-As an advocate for Native language, Susan contributes to a weekly Athabascan Word of the Week for the Fairbanks Daily News Miner.
+As an advocate for Native language, Susan contributes to an Athabascan Word of the Week feature in the Fairbanks Daily News Miner.
 These weekly articles promote village life in a positive manner throughout the year.
 She has been awarded the Doyon, Limited Citizen of the Year Award, the Alaska Association of Bilingual Educator's Bilingual Teacher of the Year Award, and the Alaska Federation of Native's Culture Bearer Award.